stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 in certain grotesque conceptions of the most daring futurists.

   The arabesque tracery consisted altogether of depressed lines whose depth on unweathered walls varied from one to two inches.
-When cartouches with dot-groups appeared&mdash;evidently as inscriptions in some unknown and primordial language and alphabet&mdash;the depression of the smooth surface was perhaps an inch and a half, and of the dots perhaps a half-inch more.
+When cartouches with dot-groups appeared--evidently as inscriptions in some unknown and primordial language and alphabet--the depression of the smooth surface was perhaps an inch and a half, and of the dots perhaps a half-inch more.
 The pictorial bands were in counter-sunk low relief, their background being depressed about two inches from the original wall surface.
 In some specimens marks of a former colouration could